writing, but more often than not, blogging competes for the time. April 1 is

 (originally

-published in the 3/30/05 USA Today
+published in the 3/30/05 USA Today).
+Rather, it's just a matter

 of peer review.
 The blind peer reviews aren't in yet, so we're still a few steps